 Also, don’t estimate or assume when describing your limitations.
 For example, if you had to lift gallon jugs in your role as a barista, don’t just guess and say you “lifted 10 pounds.”
 Do some quick research to check what they actually weighed.

 Be sure to also mention any unusual but regular duties for a job.
-Maybe you worked in reception, but that also included doing regular cleaning and security work.
+Maybe you worked in reception, but you also did regular cleaning and security work.
 If those responsibilities are beyond your abilities now, definitely mention them.
-It will help the SSA understand why these jobs are out of reach for you now.
+It will help the SSA understand why these jobs are currently out of reach for you.

 Supervising and managing people is a highly transferable skill.
 If the SSA thinks you have management experience, they may deny your application and suggest that you look for that kind of work instead.